The Best Places to Eat in Savannah, GA

 Oh, and a word of advice—order a dozen.
 You’ll want to eat every last one!

 And finally, a list of the best places to eat in Savannah, GA, isn’t complete without Savannah’s most iconic dessert spot: Leopold’s Ice Cream.
-Leopold’s has been serving the city of Savannah award-winning, homemade ice cream for over 100 years.
+Leopold’s is one of the best ice cream shops in the USA and has served the city of Savannah award-winning, homemade ice cream for over 100 years.

 The store has authentic, vintage touches—the black marble soda fountain, wooden back bar, and telephone booth were all transferred from the original location!